 The Corporate Governance and Nominating Committee assesses all director candidates, whether submitted by management, a stockholder or otherwise, and recommends nominees for election to the Board.
 The Corporate Governance and Nominating Committee commenced an active search in 2014 for potential director candidates that met its qualification objectives and to further enhance the Board's diversity.
 The Corporate Governance and Nominating Committee engaged Egon Zehnder, a director search firm, to assist it in identifying and evaluating potential director candidates, as well as utilizing the contacts of existing directors and executives of the Company.
 In January 2015, the Board appointed, following the recommendation of the Corporate Governance and Nominating Committee, Ms. Maguire and Dr. Yassini-Fard to the Board.
 Ms. Maguire was identified through the search firm process and Dr. Yassini-Fard was proposed as director candidate by a current director.
 In April 2015, the Corporate Governance and Nominating Committee determined that all incumbent directors wishing to stand for election this year should be re-nominated to stand for election at this Annual Meeting.
 The key considerations for Board candidates in this process included: specific skills and intellectual capital aligned with the Company's future strategic and operating challenges, strong commitment to increasing shareholder value, core business competencies, including a record of success, financial literacy, a high degree of ethics and integrity, interpersonal skills, enthusiasm, independence and prior board experience.
 The Board considers diversity to be an important factor in the selection and nomination of director candidates.
-Although the Board does not establish specific goals with respect to diversity of international perspectives and experiences in light of the Company's global business.
-The current nominees range in age from forty-three to seventy-one, one is female, and two were born or reside outside of the United States.
+Although the Board does not establish specific goals with respect to diversity, the Board's overall diversity is a significant consideration in the nomination process.
+This process resulted in selecting a Board that would have a diversity of international perspectives and experiences in light of the Company's global business.
+The c